 Matching the feedback from our DIR/Floortime team to the flashing yellow asterisks * in the video

 Besides the feedback text that appears in the video, our team thought Dad had a fabulous Floortime session with our son.
 Our son was somewhat up-regulated from time to time.
 In other words, he was overly excited to the point of almost becoming dysregulated and unable to share attention with Dad.
-But Dad’s use of anticipation was a great tool to have the child feel the increased regulation and deal with it functionally.
+But Dad’s use of anticipation was a great tool to have the child feel his increased regulation and co-regulate with Dad.

 Dad showed great affect, engagement, and anticipation building which stretched out the engagement into longer periods of time.
 Dad expanded the play by varying the how they popped the balloons.
 Dad used great pacing and modulation (slowing his movement, getting to his level and using a soft voice tone).
 Dad gave him plenty of opportunities to problem-solve throughout activity and was able to draw the child back through shared activity (rather than instructing him) when his son became distracted or when the activity became too challenging.
 Most importantly, Dad and son were having so much shared joy together!